bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 1. In tests written in `.razor` files, passing parameters is most easily done with inside an inline Razor template passed to the `Render` method, although the parameter passing option available in tests written in C# files is also available here.

 2. In tests written in `.cs` files, bUnit includes a strongly typed builder.
 There are two methods in bUnit that allow passing parameters in C#-based test code:

    - `RenderComponent` method on the test context, which is used to render a component initially.
    - `SetParametersAndRender` method on a rendered component, which is used to pass new parameters to an already rendered component.

 In the following sub sections, we will show both `.cs`- and `.razor`-based test code; just click between them using the tabs.

 > [!NOTE]
 > The examples below are written using **xUnit**, but the code is the same with **NUnit** and **MSTest**.
 >
-> In addition to this, the example tests explicitly instantiates the bUnit `TestContext` in each test.
-If your test class is inheriting from the `TestContext` as described in the section "Remove boilerplate code from tests" on the <xref:writing-tests> page, then you should NOT instantiates the `TestContext` in your tests and skip that step.
+> The example tests are inheriting from the `TestContext` as described in the <xref:writing-tests> page.
+If your test class is not inheriting from the `TestContext`, then you should explicitly instantiate the `TestContext` in your tests.
+The recommended way is to inherit from the `TestContext`.
+An example below will demonstrate how to instantiate a `TestContext` per test method.

 ## Regular parameters